What is Blochcain?

 What is blockchain?

-Blockchain technology is a hot topic but a lot of people still don’t understand exactly what blockchain is and what it can be used for, other than the technology underpinning cryptocurrencies.
+This technology is a hot topic but a lot of people still don’t understand exactly what blockchain is and what it can be used for, other than the technology underpinning cryptocurrencies.
 This article covers a few of the basics of blockchain technology.

 In short, blockchain is a distributed and decentralized public ledger.
 In a distributed ledger, each processor of blocks has its own full copy of the ledger.
 Blockchains grow by adding new blocks to a growing chain of blocks, which contain ordered records.
 Each block in the chain has a time stamp and is used to record transactions across multiple computers in such a way that information cannot be altered without affecting the consecutive blocks.